cfw-guide/cemu.cfw.guide/docs/controllers/ds4windows.md

 ## Downloads

 ::: warning
 DualShock 3 controller motion support may not be compatible with DS4Windows.
-Please refer to the "[Xbox / Others](xbox)" section.
+Please refer to the "<router-link to="xbox">Xbox / Others</router-link>" section.
 :::

 - The latest release of [DS4Windows by Ryochan7](https://ryochan7.github.io/ds4windows-site/)